 The Future of DevOps

-Let's talk about the near future of DevOps, as I see it over the next 10 years.
+Let's talk about the near future of DevOps as I see it over the next 10 years.

-Migration from the Cloud
+Migration away from the cloud

-Kubernetes on Bare Metal
+Kubernetes on bare metal

 AI/MLOps